Classic Motorcycle Build

 Harley Generator Polarizing

 All CE generator/regulator units carry a two-year warranty.
-Cycle-Electric has a good reputation for helping customers if installation issues arise.
-All units are American made, and will truly be the last generator you buy for your motorcycle.
+They have a good reputation for helping customers if installation issues arise.
+All units are American made, and it will truly be the last generator you buy for your motorcycle.

 Generator to Alternator Conversion